New to Sly Flourish? Start Here or subscribe to the newsletter.

 Evocative Names – Just For Us

-Sometimes we GMs prep like they're prepping for someone else.
+Sometimes we GMs prep like we're prepping for someone else.
 We write out read-aloud text, develop large random tables, and add details to notes as though we're going to hand our prep over to another GM to run.

 Our notes are just for us and they serve one purpose – to help us run our next game.
 Our notes aren't for anyone else.
 They're just for us.
 They don't need to be complete and they don't need to be pretty.